Fashion question: When do jeans stop being age appropriate?

 Hi Leanne,

-Welcome to the gang… we love to hear from our readers and hope you will comment frequently, send photos and let us know what’s happening across the pond!
+Welcome to the gang… I love to hear from our readers and hope you will comment frequently, send photos and let me know what’s happening across the pond!
 Cheers!
-The Glam Gals, JoJami and Deborah
+Deborah